Budapest in January: Weather & 13 Best Things to Do (2026)

 Ice-skating is pretty fun and even if you are a beginner or haven’t gone ice skating for a long time, you can just skate slowly on the outer side of the rink.

-The Hungarian State Opera is the perfect place to see a play in Budapest.
-There are usually famous plays on all around the year, such as The Nutcracker, Swan Lake or Aida.
+In the winter, one of the best things to do is to go to the theatre or watch a ballet show.
+The Hungarian State Opera is the perfect place to watch a play in Budapest, and they have plays on all around the year, such as the Swan Lake or Aida (plus, the Nutcracker around Christmas).

 10. SEE BUDAPEST IN SNOW